 Virginia Baptist College offers a dual-enrollment program to juniors and seniors who have a current GPA of 2.5 or higher and whose deportment reflects a level of maturity conducive to a post-secondary environment.
 These same classes will also be made available to other students who are enrolled in VBC.

 These courses will qualify for meeting credit requirements for a high school diploma in many schools and will also provide opportunity for acquiring college credit.
-There will be four 3-credit courses offered each semester.
-Qualifying juniors and seniors are eligible to acquire 24 credits toward a college degree by the time they graduate from high school.
+There will be at least four 3-credit courses offered each semester.
+Qualifying juniors and seniors are eligible to acquire at least 24 credits toward a college degree by the time they graduate from high school.
 Qualifying students may choose to enroll in one or all courses each semester.

 Dual enrollment will provide students with an advanced placement designation on their high school transcripts, where available, and provide students with credit towards a college degree.